IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-From here, ignoring all of the rivers, we see four possible water bodies.
+From here, ignoring all of the rivers, we see **four** possible water bodies.

 ![18edited](18edited.png)

-Zooming into the two adjacent water bodies below, we see that it is Bedok Reservoir and an unnamed water body.
+Zooming into the **two adjacent water bodies** below, we see that it is Bedok Reservoir and an unnamed water body.

 ![19](19.png)

-Using street view, we can note that the water body is way too large to fit the one from the video.
+Using street view, we can note that the water body is **way too large to fit the one** from the video.

 ![20](20.png)

-The other water body is not near any HDB flats, and is thus automatically disqualified.
+The other water body is **not near any HDB flats, and is thus automatically disqualified.**

 We can scratch these two water bodies off our list and move on.

+The picture below shows Pasir Ris Town Park.

 ![21](21.png)